Complete and File Your FAFSA or Free Application for Federal Student Aid

 Your SAR will summarize the data you reported on your FAFSA, so be sure to check it carefully and keep a copy of it.
 Please pay close attention to your Expected Family Contribution (EFC).
 If your FAFSA information is complete, an EFC will appear in the upper right corner of your SAR.
 Your EFC is based on the financial information you provided on the FAFSA, and this figure will be used by Hofstra to award your financial aid.

 When a student's application is selected for verification, this may mean that a data element in his/her application does not fit generally recognized patterns (not necessarily that the element is incorrect; it merely must be verified), or that the student was simply selected at random.
 Hofstra’s Student Financial Services/Financial Aid Offices also have the authority to select files for verification if there appears to be a conflict of information.
-If a student is selected for verification, the student is notified on the Student Aid Report (SAR).
-You will be notified by the Office of Financial Aid to submit specific information.
+If a student is selected for verification, he/she is notified on the Student Aid Report (SAR).
+The student will then be notified by the Office of Financial Aid to submit specific information.

 Federal verification regulations require the following: